wultra/powerauth-mobile-sdk/README.md

 ## Contact

-If you need any assistance, do not hesitate to drop us a line at hello@lime-company.eu.
+If you need any assistance, do not hesitate to drop us a line at hello@wultra.com.

 ### Security Disclosure

-If you believe you have identified a security vulnerability with PowerAuth, you should report it as soon as possible via email to support@lime-company.eu.
+If you believe you have identified a security vulnerability with PowerAuth, you should report it as soon as possible via email to support@wultra.com.
 Please do not post it to a public issue tracker.